PREVIOUS: Anger – Negative uses (#2)

 See ‘ACRONYM’ page for abbrev.

-NOTE: The following posts give several versions of the BASIC ways to categorize how people react to their own or other people’s anger/rage (Unsafe ‘In or Out’ & Safe).
+NOTE: The following posts give several versions of the BASIC ways to categorize how people react to their own or other people’s anger/rage (Unsafe & Safe).

-A & C – OUTWARD : directed at other people, places or things
+A & C – OUTWARD : anger at other people, places or things

-A. Indirect, sneaky or passive ways of taking out ones anger on others without admitting or dealing with it
+A. Indirect: sneaky or passive – taking out anger on others without admitting or dealing with it

 • Assaultive – physical, verbal & sexual cruelty

-• Aggressive – attack on the other person’s identity rather than on their actions/non-actions
+• Aggressive – attack on the other person’s identity rather than their actions/non-actions (CHART: ‘Captain Cranky”)

-B. – INWARD: anger is suppressed & used against oneself, for FEAR of:
+B. – INWARD: suppressed & used against oneself, for FEAR of:

 – hurting / offending others